 7. American Water Spaniel

-Similarly to Boykin Spaniel, these best hunting dogs are adept at retrieving that small game in the tall grass, and they will work hard until the prey is found.
-AWS are not by any means lazy dogs, which makes them perfect for those multi day long hunts.
-On the flip-side, they do not require excessive exercise on a daily basis, just long walks.
+Like Boykin Spaniel, these best hunting dogs are adept at retrieving that small game in the tall grass, and they will work hard until the prey is found.

 9. Clumber Spaniel